michaelrubinelli/blockchain-brawlers-whitepaper/README.md

 At some point near the end of 2022 "League Play" and banding of players tied to [ELO/MMR rankings](https://en.wikipedia.org/wiki/Elo_rating_system) will be in place and drive the activities of global competitions that will be streamed and come replete with top tier prizing.

 For a gameplay rules overview [go here](https://medium.com/blockchain-brawlers/gameplay-explained-how-does-the-pvp-card-game-designed-by-richard-garfield-work-e9b83e1c407e).
 For a video tutorial of how to play [go here](https://medium.com/blockchain-brawlers/blockchain-brawlers-summer-block-party-week-2-brings-the-heat-with-pvp-gameplay-first-look-d9f714b2237f).
 To understand all of the assets required to actually compete in the PvP portion of this game be sure to read over the PvP Asset Require section down below.

+## Beta Testing

+There is a Beta Test of the PvP phase that launched on September 22nd that is open to the public.
+Players will gain access via a private key distribution system that will take them to the Steam Store to download a PC or Mac client.
+The version that is being tested is about 60% complete.
+By way of comparison, the launch version will be 85% complete when it premiers.

+The point of the Open Beta is to understand player onbaording, multiple rule/balance changes, and engagment metrics.
+Seeing as this only a test, no wallets will be connected or required to play, nor will any NFTs be needed.

+To get your Open Beta key go [Here](https://waxblockchain.typeform.com/to/U2vf8BrN)

 # Deprecated Items That No Longer Have Utility
 *The below listed items will have no further in game use, as a result their value may be greatly diminished.*